prebid/prebid.github.io/dev-docs/modules/iabCatalogTranslation.md

 {:.no_toc}

 This module supports the mapping between ad agency brand categories and IAB subcategories and conversion of IAB subcategories to Freewheel industry group identifiers.
+The Freewheel identifiers ensure competitve separation of industries and products.

 Each bid request must return one [IAB subcategory](https://support.aerserv.com/hc/en-us/articles/207148516-List-of-IAB-Categories).